LCSR-CIIS/ambf_registration_plugin/README.md

 # AMBF Registration Plugin
-This document provides instructions and details for using the AMBF Registration Plugin, developed for integration with the Asynchronous Multibody Framework ([AMBF](https://github.com/WPI-AIM/ambf)) developed by Munawar et al. this plugin facilitates various registration and calibration methodologies, including Pin Base Registration, Point Cloud Registration, Hand-Eye calibration and Pivot Calibration.
+This document provides instructions and details for using the AMBF Registration Plugin, developed for integration with the Asynchronous Multibody Framework ([AMBF](https://github.com/WPI-AIM/ambf)) developed by Munawar et al. this plugin facilitates various registration and calibration methods, including Pointer Base Registration, Point Cloud Registration, Hand-Eye calibration and Pivot Calibration.

 ## 1. Installation Instructions:
 Let's call the absolute location of this package as **<plugin_path>**.
 E.g. if you cloned this repo in your home folder, **<plugin_path>** = `~/ambf_registration_plugin/` OR `/home/<username>/ambf_registration_plugin`.